Planning Modular Wastewater Treatment

 Planning for Uncertain Growth (Because Growth Is Rarely Linear)

 One of the most important conversations developers, municipalities, and engineers can have early is about uncertainty.
-In the Southeast, growth often comes in waves—new subdivisions fill faster than expected, industrial tenants arrive late, or seasonal populations create short-term surges.
+In the Southeast, growth often comes in waves—new subdivisions fill faster than expected, industrial tenants arrive later than expected, or seasonal populations create short-term surges.

 Rather than designing around a single “forecast,” modular wastewater treatment allows teams to plan in phases: